vishvAsa/devaH/AryaH/hindukaH/rAdhA/meta/articles/SV-references.md

 +++
 <details><summary>विश्वास-टिप्पनी</summary>

 Consensus based on this is that rAdhA was an aMshAvatAra of shrI, not shrI herself.
 A jIva, different from nIlA/ nappiNNai.

-As per viShvaxena-saMhitA quoted by VD (but not extant), AveshAvatAra adoration is barred for mumuxu-s.
+Rather a desparate attempt to make people say what you want, rather than honestly seeking out the truth.
 </details>